fbpx

 After lunch visit the Larco Herrera Museum located in an 18th-century mansion surrounded by beautiful gardens.
 Since 1926 this museum holds Train. with a unique assortment of erotic pottery, genuine and rich jewels in gold, silver, and semi precious stones.
 With more than 45,000 pieces of ceramics plus genuine mummies and marvelous Paracas textiles, this is a great place to visit.

 Tonight we have arranged for you to enjoy dinner on your own at Astrid y Gastón, the world-renowned restaurant of Chef Gaston Acurio, known as the pioneer of Peruvian high cuisine.
+His restaurant has been ranked #1 in Latin America and as high as 14th in the world.
 You may enjoy his Tasting Menu with wine pairings in his newly refurbished, 300-year-old mansion.

 Lunch will be provided at Hacienda Huayoccari, a lovely, traditional hacienda owned and lived in by one of the oldest land-owning families in Cusco.
 We will enjoy a delicious three-course meal in an elegant wood-paneled dining room with stunning views of the Urubamba Valley below.
 We will have time to spend with the owners and guide looking at the superb pieces of the Hacienda’s collection of folk art and ancient artifacts.